The Insurance Customer Experience ROI Study

 Author, From Impressed To Obsessed

-(Follow me on Twitter, Instagram, or LinkedIn)
+(Follow me on LinkedIn, Instagram, or X)

 The Business Challenge

-Insurers collectively spend billions of dollars each year on advertising but tend to hold the purse strings much tighter when it comes to investments in a better customer experience.
-This is an industry that is far more enamored with acquiring new customers than it is with delighting the ones they already have.
+Insurers collectively spend billions of dollars each year on advertising but tend to hold the purse strings much tighter when it comes to investments in a better customer experience — viewing the benefits as soft and intangible, the payoff uncertain.

 There are exceptions, however.
 A handful of insurers are very deliberate in how they shape the end-to-end, prospect-to-policyowner-to-claimant experience.
 And, as you’ll see in a moment, that strategy is rewarded by consumers and investors alike.

 Our objective with this analysis was to help industry leaders understand the overarching influence of a great customer experience (as well as a poor one).
 To accomplish that, we sought to elevate the dialogue.
+That meant getting the industry to focus, at least for a moment, not on the cost/benefit of specific customer experience initiatives, but rather, on the macro impact of an effective customer experience strategy.

-The Results — Auto Insurance
+CX ROI Study Results — Auto Insurance

 Auto Insurance Customer Experience ROI Study

-• Auto insurance Customer Experience Leaders generated a total cumulative return that was 3.1 times greater than that of the Customer Experience Laggards.
+• Auto insurance Customer Experience Leaders generated a total cumulative return that was 3.98 times greater than that of the Customer Experience Laggards.

-The Results — Home Insurance
+CX ROI Study Results — Home Insurance

-• Home insurance Customer Experience Leaders generated a total cumulative return that was a stunning 7.0 times greater than that of the Customer Experience Laggards.
+• Home insurance Customer Experience Leaders generated a total cumulative return that was a stunning 5.14 times greater than that of the Customer Experience Laggards.

 Learn From The Leaders

-They aim for more than customer satisfaction.
 Satisfied customers defect all the time.
 And customers who are merely satisfied are far less likely to drive business growth through referrals, repeat purchases and reduced price sensitivity.
 Maximizing the return on CX investments requires more than just satisfying customers, it requires impressing them.

-They leave nothing to chance.
-The Leading companies have a keen understanding of the wide array of live, print, and digital touchpoints that comprise their customer experience.
+The Leading companies have a keen appreciation for the wide array of live, print, and digital touchpoints that comprise their customer experience.
 They design each of these touchpoints very intentionally, carefully choreographing the interaction to create an experience that consistently nails the basics and also delivers pleasant surprises.

-They shape memories, not just experiences.
 How people remember the customer experience is arguably more important than the experience itself, as it’s those memories that ultimately drive repurchase and referral behavior.
-The Leading companies recognize this, and they use cognitive science to engineer experiences that people enjoy in the moment but also remember in the future.
+The Leading companies recognize this, and they use cognitive science to engineer experiences that people both enjoy in the moment and also remember fondly in the future.

-They focus on both the customer and the employee experience.
 Happy, engaged employees help create happy, loyal customers (who, in turn, help create more happy, engaged employees).
 The value of this virtuous cycle cannot be overstated, and it’s why the most successful companies address both sides of this equation – obsessing not just over their customers, but also over the employees who serve them.

 Implications For Insurance Providers

-• Retention is not a good proxy for loyalty.
 Insurance providers often rely on retention to gauge the quality of their customer experience.
 While retention is a valuable metric, it can be a misleading indicator of customer perception (after all, a retained policyowner may not necessarily be a loyal one).
 As a result, many firms tend to overrate the quality of their customer experience.

-• Insurance can be more than a “grudge” purchase.
 Some industry insiders question the viability of a customer-focused business strategy in insurance, given it’s an intangible product that people must buy, never knowing if they’ll get any benefit in return.
 Smart providers overcome this perception by engaging customers with value-added services that transcend traditional insurance coverage.

-• It’s essential to focus on more than just claims.
 As the ultimate moment-of-truth in insurance, it’s critical that the claims customer experience be exceptional.
-However, the vast majority of insureds won’t experience a claim in any given year.
+However, the vast majority of insureds won’t experience a claim in any given year (unless the carrier is absolutely awful at underwriting — in which case they’ll have bigger problems to address!).
 For this reason, insurers’ experience improvement programs must go beyond claims – targeting other, more common customer touchpoints.

-• The mundane things matter.
 Insurance is a low interaction business, which amplifies the impact of routine, recurring transactions on customer perceptions.
 Firms often treat these interactions (policy delivery, billing, renewal, etc.) as mundane, administrative tasks – and it shows in the resulting experience.
 However, for many insureds, these mundane touchpoints are the entire experience, which is why these routine interactions deserve close attention and careful choreography.

-• Trust and advocacy are critical.
 There is an inherent lack of trust between many insurers and insureds given the nature of the relationship between the parties (the less carriers pay in claims, the more money they make).
 With trust being a key driver in policyholder satisfaction, it’s important for insurers to tangibly demonstrate their advocacy for customers, thereby helping to counter any perception of misaligned interests.

 One key accountability of insurance providers is to help their customers manage risk.
 Ironically, though, many in this industry are failing to address a key risk that looms over their business: the risk that they become marginalized in an environment where their products and services are viewed as a commodity.